Hyundai i30 review - Interior, design and technology

 Sat-nav, stereo and infotainment

 There are plenty of tech options available on Hyundai’s latest i30, including all the latest connectivity boons.
-Lots of safety kit is included as standard, while things like Rear Cross Traffic Alert is available as an option.
+Lots of safety kit is included as standard, while things like Rear Cross Traffic Alert is available on top-spec cars.

 The touchscreen system is clear and quick to respond, despite dated-looking graphics, while the live services, such as traffic, weather and speed camera alerts, make life on the road easier.
 A seven-year free subscription to Hyundai’s Live Services comes as standard, while wireless phone charging is also included on SE Nav.

 We found it easy to pair our phone and use the connectivity apps available, while the decent screen also means the reversing camera gives a nicely detailed image, which makes manoeuvring easier.
-Hot keys mounted at the sides of the screen also make it relatively simple to jump to certain areas of the system.
+Hot keys mounted at the bottom of the screen also make it relatively simple to jump to certain areas of the system.
+Moving the buttons from the sides of the screen has also modernised the interior a little.

 In this review